krbnite/krbnite.github.io/_in_progress/2019-03-25-Imputation-of-Categorical-Variables.md

-If you begin to search the web for info imputing categorical variables, you will find a lot of great information -- but most of it is not in the context of deploying a real-time prediction model.
+If you begin to search the web for info imputing categorical variables, you will find a lot of great information -- but most of it is not in the context of deploying a real-time prediction model<sup>&dagger;</sup>.

 Case in point: complete case analysis (CCA).
 The most naive approach to this technique is to blindly throw out any row that has a missing value, disregarding the fact that this might alter the population and bias your